 Retention Policy and Versioning

-In MSP360 Backup we call each copy of a single file a version.
+In CloudBerry Backup we call each copy of a single file a version.
 You can create several versions of a file during its lifespan accordingly to your security settings.
-We track each version of each file that were created and give you full control over it.
+We track each version of each file that was created and give you full control over it.
 All user files are accompanied by a list of their previous versions in the backup system.

 All of the Retention Policy options are available in the backup plan settings you choose.
 To get a clear understanding of those choices, select any backup plan, click Edit Backup Plan and enable Advanced Backup Mode to configure custom retention policy settings on the corresponding step of the backup plan wizard.